javiergarciad/AlphaVantage/README.md

 Simple example of flask backend for downloading stock EOD data from Yahoo.
 This script will create and update a SQlite database with last year EOD prices for a group of stocks, using Yahoo Finances data.

+You can connect to the SQLite database using any external tool to use the data, or you can download CSV file per symbol.
+This version only download last year data.

 This is a very basic example, not suitable for production enviroments.
 Many logics are not implemented.
+Feel free to clone it and play with it.

 ## :sparkles: Features ##

-:heavy_check_mark: Download EOD data.\
+:heavy_check_mark: Download 1yr EOD data.\
 :heavy_check_mark: SQLite database you can access.\
 :heavy_check_mark: Export to CSV.